chetan1arora/chetan1arora/README.md

 <br><br>
 ----

-## I'm a Full-Stack Developer!!
+## I'm a Backend Engineer!!

-- 🌱 I’m currently working at Payments team Citi.
+- 🌱 I’m currently working at OLX Group.
-- 👯 Contributed to this beautiful product IMIAssist, which is now part of Cisco Webex suite
+- 👯 Contributed to payments at Citibank.
 - ⚡ Proud Alumni of BITS PILANI 2020 batch
 <br>
 ----